 In terms of the regulatory framework that holds political parties and candidates to account, the rules are detailed, complex and burdensome.
-While does not set these rules, it is responsible for ensuring compliance with them, which contributes to public trust in the integrity of the regulatory regime.
-In June 2010, the CEO issued a report to Parliament included numerous recommendations to alleviate the regulatory burden on political participants and improve the integrity of the political financing regime.
-Thus far, there has been no indication from government as to whether they are prepared to adopt any of these proposals.
+While Elections Canada does not set these rules, it is responsible for ensuring compliance with them, which contributes to public trust in the integrity of the regulatory regime.
+In June 2010, the CEO issued a report to Parliament (Elections Canada 2010) that included numerous recommendations to alleviate the regulatory burden on political participants and improve the integrity of the political financing regime.
+Thus far, there has been no indication from the government as to whether they are prepared to adopt any of these proposals.

-In Canada, participation at the polls has been waning steadily for the past 25 years. that it has a leadership role to play in addressing this issue researching the factors involved in electoral participation; ensuring voter accessibility; educating the public; collaborating with other groups that can engage and support civic education with pre-voters, new voters and non-voters; reducing the barriers to equitable access to the electoral process; and leveraging new technologies to make voting easier (Elections Canada 2325).
+In Canada, participation at the polls has been waning steadily for the past 25 years.
+Elections Canada recognizes that it has a leadership role to play in addressing this issue by researching the factors involved in electoral participation; ensuring voter accessibility; educating the public; collaborating with other groups that can engage and support civic education with pre-voters, new voters and non-voters; reducing the barriers to equitable access to the electoral process; and leveraging new technologies to make voting easier (Elections Canada 2013a, 23–25).

 Australian Electoral Commission